cs3org/OCM-API/IETF-RFC.md

    the receiver SHOULD discard the share as invalid.
-6. For the specific case where `protocol.webapp` is available and the receiver wants to use it, the receiver MUST present the web app to the user by opening `protocol.webapp.uri` using one of the targets listed in `protocol.webapp.targets` (defaulting to `blank`), chosen among those the receiver advertises in its `webapp-receive` discovery property.
-If a `protocol.webapp.sharedSecret` is present, the receiver MUST NOT place it in the URI; instead it MUST deliver it to the web app via an HTTP POST to `protocol.webapp.uri` with the secret carried in a form field named `access_token`.
+6. For the specific case where `protocol.webapp` is available and the receiver wants to use it, the receiver MUST present the web app to the user by opening `protocol.webapp.uri` using a target selected from the intersection of `protocol.webapp.targets` and the targets advertised in the receiver's `webapp-receive` discovery property.
+   If this intersection is empty, the receiver MUST treat the `webapp` option as unusable for this Share.
+If a `protocol.webapp.sharedSecret` is present, the receiver MUST NOT place it in the URI and MUST NOT expose it to the browser.
+Instead, the receiver MUST first exchange it at the Sending Server's {tokenEndPoint} using the Code Flow, then deliver the resulting bearer token to the web app via an HTTP POST to `protocol.webapp.uri` with the token carried in a form field named `access_token`.
 This is typically achieved with an auto-submitting HTML form whose `target` attribute selects the chosen presentation (e.g. an iframe name, `_blank`, or `_top`).
-When the Share also requires token exchange (see step 3.1, applied via the `webdav` part of a multi-protocol Share), the receiver MUST first exchange the `sharedSecret` at the Sending Server's {tokenEndPoint} and POST the resulting bearer token as the `access_token` value.

 In all cases, in case the Shared Resource is a folder and the Receiving Server accesses a Resource within that shared folder, it SHOULD append